Buckinghamshire in the Wars

 This worksheet gives information on some of the secret activities that were going on in Buckinghamshire during the Second World War, such as communications, weapons development and aerial reconnaissance.

-There are several aerial photographs and maps available from the County Archaeological Service to use with this worksheet, plotting Second World War sites in Buckinghamshire onto maps.
+There are several aerial photographs and maps available from the Council Archaeology Service to use with this worksheet, plotting Second World War sites in Buckinghamshire onto maps.
 The worksheet also gives your pupils some codes to crack.
 The answers are:

 Other relevant worksheets: Allies and enemies